mykeylab/Documentation/SDK(Draft)/MYKEY-iOS-SDK-EN.md

 ### sign

 Pull up MYKEY for Signature operation.
 See the class definition for the parameters: [SignRequest](#class-signrequest)

+dapp server or client should query the user's ReserveKey from MYKEY SmartContract data to verify the signature, see detail in [KEYS in MYKEY](https://github.com/mykeylab/Documentation/blob/master/English/MYKEY%20on%20EOSIO.md#keys-in-table-keydata) and [MYKEY Verify Sign](https://github.com/mykeylab/Documentation/blob/master/English/MYKEY%20on%20EOSIO.md#if-dapp-dependents-on-getarbitrarysignature-or-other-server-side-authentication)

 ```
 let signRequest = SignRequest()